-In 1917, a group of senators conducted a filibuster to block a bill that would arm U.S. merchant ships.
+In 1917, a group of senators led by Wisconsin progressive Robert LaFollette conducted a filibuster to block a bill that would arm U.S. merchant ships.
 Frustrated by the 23-day delay as the Great War raged in Europe, President Woodrow Wilson enlisted public opinion against "a little group of willful men" [source: Carlson].
-He pushed the Senate to pass what was known as the cloture rule.
+Wilson pushed the Senate to pass what was known as the cloture rule.

-In 1935, Louisiana Sen. Huey P. Long staged a filibuster to try to hang onto patronage jobs in his state.
+In 1935, Louisiana Sen. Huey P. Long staged a filibuster to try to hang on to patronage jobs in his state.
 He spoke nonstop for 15 hours, filling the time by reading from the Constitution and from the plays of Shakespeare.
-He even gave recipes for cooking fried oysters [source: New York Times].
-No rule said a senator's speech has to be relevant to the matter at hand.
+He even gave recipes for cooking fried oysters.
+No rule says a senator's speech has to be relevant to the matter at hand.

 For example, a group of senators talked for 57 days to try to block the Civil Rights Act of 1964.
 In the end, some senators were won over, a cloture vote succeeded and the bill was enacted [source: Carlson].

 Extended debate is only one technique for delaying legislative action.
 Others include: